Morocco wildlife landscape across mountains and national parks

 Fennec Fox (Vulpes zerda)

-The smallest fox species in the world.
-Enormous ears serve as heat regulators in the extreme desert temperatures and provide extraordinarily acute hearing for locating prey beneath the sand.
-The fennec is the iconic animal of Saharan wildlife and appears on Algerian currency.
+Generally regarded as the smallest fox in the world.
+Its oversized ears help shed heat in the desert and give it acute hearing for locating prey beneath the sand.
+The fennec is one of the iconic animals of the Sahara, though it is small, nocturnal, and rarely seen in the wild.

 Where to See